andrzej-stencel/andrzej-stencel.github.io/README.md

 # andrzej-stencel.github.io

-This is the repository for the site <https://andrzej-stencel.github.io>. test
+This is the repository for the site <https://andrzej-stencel.github.io>.